andob/ROOM-Dynamic-Dao/DOCUMENTATION.md

     override fun where(tokens: QueryWhereTokens): String? = "1=1"

     //enable pagination.
-By default, pagination is DISABLED override fun enablePagination() : Boolean = true
+By default, pagination is DISABLED
+    //to change this default behavior, see [How to change default settings section](#defaults) override fun enablePagination() : Boolean = true

     //column projections